CEINMS/CEINMS/help/manual/xsd/calibration.xsd.rst

 - ``parameterSet``: a list of ``parameter`` elements, each describing how to calibrate one type of muscle parameter (see `parameter`_

-.. todo:: check if we still need the HardCodedParametersSelectionType

 parameter
 =========

 - ``name``: parameter identifier
 - a specifier for which muscles "share" the same parameter value (this varies the number of parameters to calibrate):

     - ``global``: single value for all muscles, or
     - ``single``: different value for each muscle, or
     - ``muscleGroups``: a list of ``muscles`` elements, each containing a list of muscles that share the same value for the parameter

 - a specifier for the calibration range.
 All elements of this type contain a ``range`` element, that consists of two numbers, representing respectively the minimum and maximum value of the range.
 The actual extremes depend on the type of specifier:

     - ``absolute``: the values in ``range`` are the absolute minimum and maximum values that are allowed for the parameter
     - ``relativeToSubjectValue``: the values in ``range`` represent the multiplying factor by which to multiply the initial value for this parameter (in the input subject description XML, see :ref:`subjectDescFile`) to obtain the actual minimum and maximum values.